AWS Cloud Computing ☁️

 Engaging in cloud infrastructure, serverless architecture, identity and access management, compute services, and prod deployment strategies.

-Publicly sharing my journey learning AWS, DevOps Practices, & Full Stack Web Development.
+Publicly sharing my journey learning AWS and DevOps practices.

 View My ProgressEngaging in cloud infrastructure, serverless architecture, identity and access management, compute services, and prod deployment strategies.

-Implementing the SDLC phases, CI/CD pipelines, infrastructure as Code (IaC) using Ansible, automation, and monitoring solutions.
+Implementing the SDLC phases, CI/CD pipelines,automation, monitoring solutions, and infrastructure as Code (IaC) using Terraform & Ansible.

 Explored how AWS delivers global cloud services through its worldwide regions, Availability Zones, and large-scale presence.